melezhik/outthentic/README.md

         # this is my story
         Once upon a time
-        code: print "hello I am Outhentic"
+        code: print "hello I am Outthentic"
-        Lived a boy called Outhentic
+        Lived a boy called Outthentic

 Story check files get turned into a perl test file.
 All \`code' lines are turned into \`eval {code}' chunks:

         ok($status,"stdout matches Once upon a time");
-        eval 'print "Lived a boy called Outhentic"';
+        eval 'print "Lived a boy called Outthentic"';
-        ok($status,"stdout matches Lived a boy called Outhentic");
+        ok($status,"stdout matches Lived a boy called Outthentic");

 Then prove execute generated perl test file.

-Example with 'print "Lived a boy called Outhentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.
+Example with 'print "Lived a boy called Outthentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.

 One of useful thing you could with perl expressions is to call some Test::More functions to modify Test::More workflow: